Argus

 Future Improvements

-• Add support for different hashing algorithms
+• Support for additional hashing algorithms (SHA-512, BLAKE3)

-• Create a web interface for monitoring and alerts
+• Web interface for monitoring and alerting